which git## /usr/local/bin/git

 If you’re happy to stick with your existing keys, then you can jump to step 3 which is about adding the private key to the ssh-agent.

-Generate new SSH keys
+Generate a new SSH key pair

 Go to your terminal and type the following command, substituting “USEFUL-LABEL” with something like your GitHub username and/or your device.